How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 - Assign it to your Garage room

-Building a HomeKit Arrival Automation
+Building a HomeKit arrival automation

 - In the Home app, go to Automation → "+" → When I Arrive